 If you find peeling garlic cloves to be a tedious and time-consuming task, you can try using a garlic peeler.
 A garlic peeler is a small kitchen tool that helps remove the tough skin from the garlic cloves easily and efficiently.

-See also What temp to cook sausage links
+See also What temperature to cook chicken thighs in convection oven

 To use a garlic peeler, follow these steps: